yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 ### Task 4: Create the dev environment and deploy the template to Azure

-Now that the template file has been uploaded, we'll deploy it several times to create each of our desired environments: "dev", "test", and "production".
-Let's start with the "dev" environment.
+Now that the template file has been uploaded, we'll deploy it several times to create each of our desired environments: *dev*, *test*, and *production*.
+Let's start with the **dev** environment.

 1. In the **Azure Cloud Shell** terminal, enter the following command and press **Enter**: